Courses/Conferences

 Further information can be found in the Approved Provider Handbook, downloadable in the Approved Provider Handbook & Tools section here.

 Continuing education hours (CEs): CEs are calculated based on the content presented in a course.
-Approved providers must provide documentation to support assignment of CE hours when courses are submitted for approval.
+Approved providers must provide documentation to support the assignment of CE hours when courses are submitted for approval.
 All CEs must be clearly documented for participants prior to purchasing a course.
-CEs awarded must be in whole or half hour increments only.
+CEs awarded must be in whole or half-hour increments only.

-- CEs for face-to-face education experiences should match the number of hours of instructions based on a 50-minute hour.
+• CEs for face-to-face education experiences should match the number of hours of instruction based on a 50-minute hour.

 Home study courses: